 I personally like to see my work in motion and infuse life and activity into every micro-interaction.

 I spent the better part of 5 years working at Microsoft as a Designer on the Windows team.
-I worked on Windows apps, controls, phone, cloud content, Office suite, web surfaces, and in more areas than I can count.
+I worked on Windows apps, controls, phone, cloud content, Office suite, web surfaces, and a variety of other teams.

 As a designer I build new experiences as well as redesign existing products.
 My focus is on the experience of the people that are using what you are making.